michal-franc/michal-franc.github.io/_drafts/2026-02-17-speaking-to-ai-agent-ended-up-with-tamagochi.md

 author: Michal Franc
 comments: true
 categories: [tech]
-tags: [claude-code, deepgram, speech-to-text, galaxy-watch, linux, ai, tailscale, kotlin]
+tags: [claude-code, ai, speech-to-text, kotlin]
 image: toadie.png
 summary: "What started as a weekend dictation script somehow turned into me building a Kotlin app for my Galaxy Watch, a Tamagotchi-like bot on my phone, and a full personal assistant I talk to from the couch."
 ---